USD ($)

 A Network Interface Card (NIC) or Network Interface Controller is a hardware device that allows computers and other network-enabled devices to connect to a network.

 It can be installed on a motherboard or added as a separate card.
-NICs provide the interface required for devices to send and receive data packets over a network, whether it be a local area network (LAN), wide area network (WAN), or the internet.
+A NIC provides the interface required for devices to send and receive data packets over a network, whether it be a local area network (LAN), wide area network (WAN), or the internet.

 Read About LAN, MAN, and WAN Differences